GushALKDev/solana_pulsar_dao/README.md

 - **Poll Expiry**: Polls automatically expire after the set duration, preventing further voting.
 - **Secure Voting**: Each voter can cast their vote only once per poll, enforced by PDAs.
 - **🆕 Vote Updates**: Voters can change their vote before the poll expires (if enabled by admin).
+- **🆕 Vote Withdrawal**: Voters can withdraw their vote completely, recovering their rent.
 - **🆕 Admin Controls**: The deployer can enable/disable vote updates globally through the UI.
 - **On-Chain Logic**: All interactions are managed on-chain for transparency and integrity.
 - **Responsive Frontend**: Modern UI built with Material UI for seamless interaction with the program.